-As an ice-covered embayment of the southwestern Ross Sea, about 2,500 miles (4,000km) south of New Zealand, McMurdo Sound is bounded by the Antarctic continent to the west, Ross Island to the east, and the massive, floating Ross Ice Shelf to the south.
+McMurdo Sound is an ice-covered embayment of the southwestern Ross Sea, about 2,500 miles (4,000km) south of New Zealand.
+It is bounded by the Antarctic continent to the west, Ross Island to the east, and the massive, floating Ross Ice Shelf to the south.

 McMurdo Sound is along Antarctica's coast, only 850 miles (1,400km) from the South Pole.